 - grading of perineal tear and review by experienced clinician.

 Phase 1 ran from June 2019 – March 2020, before being paused due to the COVID-19 pandemic.
-Phase 2 commenced in November 2020, with the majority of services continuing their participation.
+Phase 2 commenced in November 2020 and concluded in May 2021, with the majority of services continuing their participation.

 |Ballarat Health Services||Northern Health|